kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     Create OperationType= "POST"
     Update OperationType= "PUT"
 )

-type Resource struct {
-    // Group is the API group the resource belongs to.  '*' is all groups.
-    Group string
-    // Version is the API version of the resource. '*' is all versions.
-    Version string
-    // Resource is the name of the resource. '*' is all resoures.
-    Resource string
-    // Subresource is the name of the subresource. '*' is all subresources.
-Empty string means no subresource.
-    Subresource string
-}

 // AdmissionHookClientConfig contains the information to make a TLS
 // connection with the webhook